gerd-moellmann/emacs-with-cl-packages/README.md

 My Emacs is now beginning to be a DTrace USDT provider.
 Configure `--with-dtrace=no` to disable it.
 This is only tested on macOS.
-Development is ongoing in slow pace.
+Development is ongoing in a very slow pace.

 ## TTY menus in Lisp